mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

     !!! warning
         Do not set in cluster.kubeContextVariables object the plain values to access to the cluster.
 Write the variable key name for the specified environment (as in the example)!
 The values saved here are not encrypted.

 * `environmentVariables`: an object describing the configuration to enable the setup infrastructure environment variables section.
-As of now, the only supported type is `gitlab`.
+Like now, the only supported type is `gitlab`.

   There are three way to configure a project:

-  1. **empty**: it is not set a default in project creation, but should be configured manually
+  1. **empty**: it is not set as a default in project creation, but should be configured manually.

   1. **only type configuration**, for example:
       ```json